Project Management Institute: Standards

 While not a standard, framework, or practice guide, the PMI Lexicon of Project Management Terms offers clear and concise definitions for nearly 200 of the profession's frequently used terms.
 Definitions in the Lexicon were developed by volunteer experts, and PMI standards committees are chartered to use the Lexicon terms without modification.
 Version 3.2 contains numerous revised terms based on requests from the 2017 foundational standard committees.

+PMI Global Summit

+PMI's flagship annual conference, PMI Global Summit, is held in a different North American city each year and has previously been known as the PMI Global Congress and Global Conference.
+The institute traces the event's origins to a 1969 seminar on project management hosted at the Georgia Institute of Technology in Atlanta, attended by approximately 80 participants from the United States and Canada; in 2020, PMI replaced the in-person event with a virtual events series during the COVID-19 pandemic.

+The 2022 summit in Las Vegas drew approximately 3,500 with sessions on strategy, agility, and organizational transformation.
+Recent editions have also been held in Atlanta (2023), Los Angeles (2024), Phoenix (2025), and Detroit (2026).
+Keynote speakers at past summits have included Tim Berners-Lee, Malala Yousafzai, and José Andrés.
+Other editions include Global Summit Series Europe, first held in 2024, and a Global Summit Series Africa, launched in Kigali, Rwanda, in 2025 as a successor to the PMI Africa Conference, along with PMXPO, an annual virtual event.

 Awards

 PMI honors project management excellence in various categories, like project professionals, organizations, scholars, authors, and continuing professional education providers.